Something Beautiful (Miley Cyrus album): Critical reception

 The Arts Desks Joe Muggs opined that the album "sounds like a billion dollars" and praised the production, but criticized the songwriting.
 He called it "yet another wonderfully messy instalment in a brilliantly messy career – and maybe, maybe a hint of the masterpiece she surely has in her yet".
-Wren Graves wrote in Consequence described it "top-to-bottom vocal showcase, with some poetry and a couple of conceptual touches", but "far from perfect", adding that "the result is messy, ambitious, occasionally frustrating, and one-of-a-kind".
+Wren Graves, writing in Consequence, described it as a "top-to-bottom vocal showcase, with some poetry and a couple of conceptual touches" but "far from perfect", adding that "the result is messy, ambitious, occasionally frustrating, and one-of-a-kind".
 Megan LaPierre of Exclaim! complimented the production and vocals, but opined that "dizzy on the comedown, you're unable to remember a single lyrical platitude or recycled melody", describing the album as "all style and no substance".
 Clashs Robin Murray opined that the album "is searching for a unity that doesn’t quite coalesce, all while lacking some of the towering peaks of Miley's more commercially-focussed work".

 In Pitchfork, Madison Bloom described Something Beautiful as a tonally inconsistent concept album that begins powerfully with its lead singles but stumbles with generic pop-rock and nonsensical lyrics.
 While praising Cyrus' vocals, Bloom complained about the album's lack of direction and did not believe its ambitions were fully embodied, calling this "a concept album without a concept".
-The Daily Telegraphs Neil McCormick deemed it "practically unlistenable" and "parade of trite ditties".
-Ed Power of The Irish Times called the album "ambitious yet patchy and underwhelming record", as well as "largely colourless and lustreless".
+The Daily Telegraphs Neil McCormick deemed it "practically unlistenable" and a "parade of trite ditties".
+Ed Power of The Irish Times called the album an "ambitious yet patchy and underwhelming record", as well as "largely colourless and lustreless".